GoogleChrome/developer.chrome.com/site/en/blog/improved-pwa-offline-detection/index.md

 installability criteria.

 It's up to you to decide what kind of offline experience you want to provide.
-On one end of the spectrum, full functionality, pre-caching all the resources and data needed, and syncing data with your server when the user is online again.
+On one end of the spectrum is a fully functional offline experience.
+This means pre-caching all the resources and data needed, and syncing data with your server when the user is online again.
 Caching resources will also help improve [core web vital metrics][cwv] because it eliminates the need to download resources from the network every time.
-At the other end of the spectrum, a
-[custom offline fallback page][offline-fallback].
+At the other end of the spectrum, a [custom offline fallback page][offline-fallback].

 !!!.aside